POLICY TITLE: Carnegie Mellon University Property Management Policies and Procedures

 If an item has a numbered tag on it but is not listed in the inventory, and investigation indicates that the item has been tagged incorrectly (item under $5,000.00 and not to be capitalized; etc.), the numbered tag is removed by the Property Auditor.
 No adjustment is made in the Accounting records.
 If there is any possibility that the item could be questioned in subsequent inventories as to whether it should be tagged, an unnumbered tag is put on the item.
 Unlocated items are coded "U" in the qualifier field on the PAS.
 Any items unlocated after 2 consecutive physical inventories (using the 1985-1987 cycle as the first) are treated as inventory adjustment disposals.
 The date of the latest physical inventory is recorded with each asset in the PAS.
 All physical inventory documents are filed by department in the Property Accounting Department and retained for 2 physical inventory cycles.
 A report of exceptions (items unlocated, as well as any items not in use) is sent to the department head after review with the department Property Officer.
 The department head is to submit a written response within 30 days of the Property Accounting report date.
 After updating the PAS for any changes provided by the department head, Property Accounting then sends a final report to the appropriate dean and senior management.

 According to the Internal Revenue Service (IRS), scientific equipment donated to Carnegie Mellon by manufacturers for research, experimentation or research training may not be transferred to other parties by Carnegie Mellon in exchange for money, property, or other services.
 Other donated equipment may also be restricted as to disposal.
-In addition, a donee organization who sells, exchanges or otherwise disposes of charitable deduction property within two years after the date of receipt of the property must report the information on IRS Form 8282 (Exhibit V).
+In addition, a donee organization who sells, exchanges or otherwise disposes of charitable deduction property within three years after the date of receipt of the property must report the information on IRS Form 8282 (Exhibit V).
 It is Property Accounting's responsibility to submit this completed form, where required, to the IRS and the donor.

 Subject to the terms of the grant or contract, Carnegie Mellon may be liable when shortages of government property are disclosed or when government property is lost, damaged or destroyed, or when there is evidence of unreasonable use or consumption of government property as measured by the allowance provided by the terms of the grant or contract, the bill of materials or other appropriate criteria.